-Saturation logic can be switched in to avoid over- and underflow on the result after color space conversion using the csc uof cntl register.
+Saturation logic can be switched in to avoid overflow and underflow on the result after color space conversion using the csc\uof\cntl register.

-We next show an example of how to program the CSC.
+An example of how to program the CSC follows.
 This also explains the numeric data formats.